alexkimrow/CustomerSegmentation-OnlineRetail-KMeans/readme.md

 ## Usage

-Explain how to run the notebook:
+How to run the notebook:

 1. Clone the repository.
 2. Navigate to the project directory.